Nonlinear Two-Time-Scale Stochastic Approximation: Convergence and Finite-Time Performance: Nonlinear two-time-scale stochastic approximation

 \section{Nonlinear two-time-scale stochastic approximation}

-Stochastic approximation ({\sf SA}), introduced by \cite{RobbinsM1951}, is a simulation-based approach for finding the root (fixed point) of some unknown operator $F$.
-Specifically, this method seeks a point $x^{\star}$ such that $F(x^{\star}) = 0$ based on the noisy observations $F(x;\xi)$ of $F(x)$, where $\xi$ is some random variable. {\sf SA} has found broad applications in many areas including statistics, stochastic optimization, machine learning, and reinforcement learning \cite{BTbook1999,borkar2008,TTFBook2009,SBbook2018,LanBook2020}.
+Stochastic approximation ({SA}), introduced by \cite{RobbinsM1951}, is a simulation-based approach for finding the root (or fixed point) of some unknown operator $F$ represented by the form of an expectation, i.e., $F(x) = \Eset_{\pi}[F(x,\xi)]$, where $\xi$ is some random variable with a distribution $\pi$.
+Specifically, this method seeks a point $x^{\star}$ such that $F(x^{\star}) = 0$ based on the noisy observations $F(x;\xi)$.
+The iterate $x$ is iteratively updated by moving along the direction of $F(x;\xi)$ scaled by some step size.
+Through a careful choice of this step size, the ``noise'' induced by the random samples $\xi$ can be averaged out across iterations, and the algorithm converges to $x^*$. {SA} has found broad applications in many areas including statistics, stochastic optimization, machine learning, and reinforcement learning \cite{BTbook1999,borkar2008,TTFBook2009,SBbook2018,LanBook2020}.

-In this paper, we consider the so-called two-time-scale {\sf SA}, a generalized variant of the classic {\sf SA}, which is used to find the root of a system of two coupled nonlinear equations.
+In this paper, we consider the so-called two-time-scale SA, a generalized variant of the classic SA, which is used to find the root of a system of two coupled nonlinear equations.
 Given two unknown operators $F:\Rset^{d}\times\Rset^{d}\rightarrow\Rset^{d}$ and $G:\Rset^{d}\times\Rset^{d}\rightarrow\Rset^{d}$, we seek to find $x^{\star}$ and $y^{\star}$ such that

 Since $F$ and $G$ are unknown, we assume that there is a stochastic oracle that outputs noisy values of $F(x,y)$ and $G(x,y)$ for a given pair $(x,y)$.
 In particular, for any given points $x$ and $y$ we have access to $F(x,y)\, +\, \xi$ and $G(x,y)\, +\, \psi$, where $\xi$ and $\psi$ are two random variables.
-Using this stochastic oracle, we study the two-time-scale nonlinear {\sf SA} for solving problem \eqref{prob:FG}, which iteratively updates the iterates $x_{k}$ and $y_{k}$, the estimates of $x^{\star}$ and $y^{\star}$, respectively, for any $k\geq 0$ as
+Using this stochastic oracle, we study the two-time-scale nonlinear SA for solving problem \eqref{prob:FG}, which iteratively updates the iterates $x_{k}$ and $y_{k}$, the estimates of $x^{\star}$ and $y^{\star}$, respectively, for any $k\geq 0$ as